-Lab Work: You must attend and complete all labs.
-If you must miss a lab due to grounds for granting academic consideration or religious accommodation, arrangements must be made with the teaching assistant to complete a makeup lab prior to your scheduled lab.
+Lab Work: You must complete all labs.
 Unless academic consideration is granted, failure to complete a lab will result in a mark of zero for that lab report.

 The laboratory work is group based.
-You will need to organize yourselves into groups of three (3) or four (4) within your lab section during the week of Sept.
-17 to Sept.
-21. The sign-up sheets for lab groups will be available in the Sustainable Energy Lab in THRN 3404 during the introductory lab session.
-You will not be allowed to conduct the labs unless you attend the safety session and sign a form indicating that you have done so.
+You will need to organize yourselves into groups of four (4) or five (5) within your lab section during the first week of class.
+Group sign-up will be facilitated through Coureslink.

 Each group will be responsible for conducting the labs and writing a single report for each lab.
 You will be equally responsible for your group's laboratory reports.
 Each group member must make a significant contribution to the writing of the lab report and sign the lab report cover page in order to receive a lab report mark.
 Lab reports will be marked and the marks posted on Courselink.
 Note that clear communication is an essential part of completing the lab.
-Unclear or poorly presented material will not be considered during marking.
+Unclear or poorly presented material will not be considered for marking.
 If you have questions about your mark, see the GTA responsible for that lab and they will discuss it with you.

-Late Lab or Project Reports: There will be a late penalty of 20 %/day or part thereof for any late reports.
+Late Lab or Project Reports: There will be a late penalty of 20% per day or part thereof for any late reports.
 Reports submitted more than 48 hours late will not be graded and a mark of zero will be assigned.
 That is, reports submitted within 24 hours after the initial due date will lose 20%, reports submitted between 24 and 48 hours after the initial due date will lose 40%, and reports submitted after 48 hours will receive a mark of zero and will not be evaluated.
 Lab reports are considered late if they are submitted after the specified time they are due.